Home Compare CHTR vs TMUS

 Charter Communications vs T-Mobile US: Which Stock Looks Stronger in 2026?

 T-Mobile US holds the cleaner structural position, with stability as the main driver and growth adding further support.
-Charter Communications still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON